Why Texas’s Grid Capacity Will Save the World

 The future of electric vehicles in San Antonio will be seen inevitably, but unless we reverse this trend by increasing incentives for solar and storage in areas like San Antonio, which have unused grid capacity for electric vehicles, the power grid will be not be prepared to take on an influx of EV drivers.

 The Role Solar Backup Can Play in Expediting Adoption of EVs and Greater Energy Independence

 Solar backup and battery backup are two powerful solar add-ons for homeowners that can compound the benefits of EV adoption.
-Backup power offers a continuous power supply to a single electrical outlet in emergencies where power can’t be used within the home, and battery backup, in contrast, allows storage of power for use at a later date.
+Backup power offers a continuous power supply to a single electrical outlet in emergencies where power can’t be used within the home.
+Battery backup, in contrast, allows storage of power for use at a later date.

 These backup options serve two primary purposes.
-1) Letting consumers keep more of their self-produced solar energy for future use instead of sending it off to the grid below market rate (because of declining net metering match percentages even in the best cities for net metering), and 2) use of solar and backup/battery backup affords homeowners more opportunity to increase the number of ways in which they use that backup power, such as charging EVs.
+First is letting consumers keep more of their self-produced solar energy for future use, instead of sending it off to the grid below market rate (because of declining net metering match percentages even in the best cities for net metering).
+Second is that the use of solar and backup/battery backup affords homeowners more opportunity to increase the number of ways in which they use that backup power, such as charging EVs.

 However, even if homeowners with solar in San Antonio didn’t use backup power to store their power and charge their EVs, it would likely be exported back on to the grid at a higher return rate for the customer, supplying the excess power to the grid that’s needed to make EV charging at night take effect in droves.

 The Future of “Solar Plus” and EV Use Worldwide

 Ultimately, as areas with unique grid situations like San Antonio identify opportunities to incentivize renewable energy, solar will continue to be seen not just as a wise investment, but a foundation for the use of other renewable energy alternatives, weaving the lifestyle the world needs into the fabric of Americans’ daily routines.